Local veterans, loved ones commemorate bitter end to 2 decades of Afghan war

 “I believe that my son and the others, the thousands of people that didn’t come back, planted the seeds of freedom,” he said.
 “And we hope that those seeds will spawn someday.”

-Though, among everyone who gathered in Boston’s Seaport District Monday evening, all have one thing in common — all say that their service was not in vain.
+Everyone who gathered in Boston’s Seaport District Monday evening said that their service was not in vain.

 “Men and women that raised their right hand to serve in our uniform since the attacks on 9/11 did make a change,” Magoon said.